Tymotex/Transperler/README.md

 ## Deployment

 The Transperler Client is deployed on Vercel.
 The Transperler Service is dockerised and can be deployed on AWS ECS or Google Cloud Run, for example.
-In my case, I've deployed the service on a Linux VM from [Vultr](https://www.vultr.com/) and have set up NGINX as a reverse proxy to direct requests to the Docker container for the service.
+I am using NGINX as a reverse proxy to direct requests to the Docker container for the service.
 Currently, deployment just involves running `docker-compose up -d` or `nohup go run .`.